Local dimer dynamics in higher dimensions: Ergodicity of the high-dimensional hypercube: proof of Theorem

-While a direct application of Theorem~\ref{thm:Harper} would be inappropriate in our setting, it becomes a useful tool in combination with the following lemma.
+In its present form, Theorem~\ref{thm:Harper} is not useful for our purposes.
+Indeed, after a certain number of steps along an alternating path ending with a dimer, we wish to be able to reach many new vertices with a non-dimer edge.
+For this reason, we are particularly interested in the size of the vertex boundary $\partial A$ rather than the size of the closed neighbourhood $A\cup\partial A$ and only need to consider sets $A$ with the correct parity.
 Call a vertex in $\bbQ^d$ \emph{even} if the sum of its coordinates is even, and \emph{odd} otherwise.
 We also say that a subset of vertices of $\bbQ^d$ is even (resp.\ odd) if it contains only even (resp.\ odd) vertices.
+The next lemma provides a lower bound for the size of the vertex boundary $\partial A$ of an even set $A\subseteq \bbQ^d$ in terms of the size of the closed neighbourhood $B\cup \partial B$ for arbitrary sets $B\subseteq \bbQ^{d-1}$ of the same size as $A$, to which Theorem~\ref{thm:Harper} can be applied.

 \begin{lemma} Fix an integer $d\ge 2$ and an even set $A\subseteq \bbQ^d$.
 Then,

 \end{lemma} \begin{proof} Define the map $\pi: \bbQ^d\to\bbQ^{d-1}:(v_1, \ldots, v_d)\mapsto (v_1, \ldots, v_{d-1})$ and consider a vertex $\bu$ in the first neighbourhood of $\pi(A)$ in $\bbQ^{d-1}$.
 If $\bu\in \pi(A)$, then there are two distinct vertices $\bu^1, \bu^2\in \bbQ^d$ with $\pi(\bu^1) = \pi(\bu^2) = \bu$ and $\bu^2\in A$.
 Thus, $\bu$ is the image of the odd vertex $\bu^1\in \partial A$.
 Moreover, if $\bu\in \partial\, \pi(A)$, then there is a vertex $\bv\in A$ such that $\pi(\bv)$ is a neighbour of $\bu$.
 Thus, $\bu$ is the image of a neighbour of $\bv$ under $\pi$, which is an odd vertex in $\partial A$.
 Combining the two observations above shows that $|\partial A| \ge |\pi(A)\cup \partial\, \pi(A)|$, which finishes the proof. \end{proof}